-- The eggplants are fried “in purity”, that is, without dipping them in egg, flour or breadcrumbs.
+- The eggplants are fried “in purity”, without being dipped in egg, flour or breadcrumbs.

-- Sicilian parmesan is made up of a few simple ingredients: only eggplants, tomato sauce and basil and a sprinkling of cheese (grated parmesan or caciocavallo cheese).
+- Sicilian Parmesan is made with very simple ingredients: eggplant, tomato sauce, fresh basil and a sprinkling of parmesan or caciocavallo cheese.

 How To Make Eggplant Parmesan: The Authentic Recipe

 Wash and dry the eggplant.
 Cut the ends of the eggplant and slice into 1/4 inch thick slices.